 Common interest developments were first regulated in California in 1963 with the passage of the California Condominium Act.
 However, the laws affecting homeowners associations were scattered throughout the Corporations Code and the Civil Code and did not adequately address the unique issues posed by community associations.

-The Davis-Stirling Act applies to all common interest developments in California, including those in existence prior to the Act.
+.
+The Davis-Stirling Act applies to all forms of residential common interest developments in California, including those in existence prior to the Act

 .
 The Davis-Stirling Act applies to all common interest developments in California.
 In addition, the Corporations Code applies to all incorporated associations.
 From time to time, there are conflicts between governing documents and statutes which can be resolved using established rules of interpretation

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter